 For content creators such as YouTubers or Streamers, there is a range of powerful webcams available, with some reaching 4K resolution and 60fps for buttery smooth video.
 These webcams are overkill for occasional use, but with features like a variable field of view (or FOV) and adjustable resolution or and zoom, the extra cash could be a worthy investment in your hobby.

-How to make your Logitech webcam look better
+How to make your Logitech webcam deliver better footage

 Even the most expensive webcam can look terrible if you don't take your environment into consideration.
 Lighting can make a cheap 720p webcam look almost HD, and this doesn't have to make a dent in your wallet.